abankalarm/Brahma/README.md

 ## heres the work flow

-I am quiet impatient so i like threading - feel free to modify this and push commits
+I am quite impatient so i like threading - feel free to modify this and push commits

 1. You put a base website, example razer.com, you can enumerate for subdomains using -e
 2. This gets divided into two threads- one of amass and other subfinder which output files seperately ( subdomains lots of subdomains)